 What To Do If You Catch Your Dog In The Act

-If you catch your dog toileting indoors or you think they are about to go, try and interrupt them by calling them in an excited tone and get them into the garden.
+If you catch your dog toileting indoors or you think they are about to go, try and interrupt them by calling them in an excited tone and getting them into the garden.

 Even if your Boston Terrier initially makes a mistake, make sure you give lots of praise when he goes to his potty spot.